sevonj/nmh_reverse/docs/formats/gmf2.md

 ```

 ##### Index formats
-It's unknown what determines the format.
+It seems that a data pointed in the object determines the type.

 ```
 // Vast majority of NMH open world models use this: